Understanding and Mitigating the Impacts of Differentially Private Census Data on State Level Redistricting: Balancing District Populations with Noise

-\subsubsection{Offsets for state legislative redistricting}
+\subsubsection{Offsets for State Legislative Redistricting}

 We perform a similar analysis for 93 state legislative geographies.
-For each geography, we measure the discrepancy at $\tol=5\%$ with each of twenty offsets $\offset$ between 0\% and 1\% (generating an ensemble of 10,000 plans for each offset).
-For each geography we record the no-offset discrepancy ($\offset = 0\%$) and the critical offset (where the discrepancy first falls below 2\%).
-Table~\ref{tab:prop_invalid_all_states} gives a coarse summary of the results.
-(See Table~\ref{tab:offset} in Appendix~\ref{app:methods} for much more detailed results.)
-Observe that the no-offset discrepancy rates vary widely; in the worst case (Connecticut State House of Representatives) 83\% of plans exceeded 5\% population deviation under SWAP.
-But offsets provide a powerful mitigation: for most geographies, $\offset \le 0.2\%$ suffices to bring the fraction of problematic plans below 2\%.
+For each geography, we measure the discrepancy at $\tol=5\%$ as we increase $\offset$ in steps of 0.05\% (generating an ensemble of {100,000} plans for each offset).
+For each geography we record the no-offset discrepancy ($\offset = 0\%$) and the critical offset (where the discrepancy first falls to 0\%).

+Table~\ref{tab:prop_invalid_all_states} gives a coarse summary of the results (Table~\ref{tab:offset} in Appendix~\ref{app:methods} gives much more detail).
+Observe that the no-offset discrepancy rates vary widely.
+In the worst case (Kansas State House of Representatives) 96\% of plans exceeded 5\% population deviation under SWAP.
+But offsets provide a powerful mitigation: for most geographies, $\offset \le 0.75\%$ suffices to eliminate plans that exceed a 5\% population tolerance from our ensembles.